Bari Puglia, Italy Travel Guide

 Bari serves as an ideal base for exploring the wider Puglian region.
 Its central location and excellent transportation links make day trips simple.
 Visit the unique Trulli houses of Alberobello, the stunning clifftop town of Polignano a Mare, or the ancient cave dwellings of Matera (in the neighboring Basilicata region).

 Ostuni, the "White City," and Trani, with its seaside cathedral, are also within easy reach.
-Bari has not only a destination in itself but also a convenient springboard for countless regional adventures.
+Bari has not merely a a place in itself in addition to a convenient springboard for countless regional adventures.

 Unique trulli houses.